 What is SAFe®?

-We have compiled a list the the most frequently asked questions about the Scaled Agile Framework and provided
+We have compiled a list the the most frequently asked questions about what Scaled Agile Framework is and provided

 answers from our subject matter experts!

 Agile development at the team or small organization level has emerged over the last 20 years as a powerful way to improve software delivery time, improve overall quality while increasing user engagement and satisfaction.
 Scaling agile to medium and large organizations in a successful and repeatable manner has remained a challenge, though.
 The Scaled Agile Frameworktm (SAFe) has emerged as the leading solution to that challenge and was created by Dean Leffingwell from Scaled Agile Inc., in collaboration with others.
 SAFe is a freely available knowledge base, a collection of principles, structures, and practices that has been shown to consistently and successfully scale Agile practices and deliver the benefits of Agile to organizations that had been previously working in waterfall or ad-hoc methodologies.

 Based in Boulder, Colorado, Scaled Agile’s mission is to help large enterprises achieve better outcomes, increase employee engagement, and improve business economics through adoption of Lean-Agile principles and practices based on the Scaled Agile Framework® (SAFe®).
 Scaled Agile supports tens of thousands of practitioners of the Scaled Agile Framework through training, certification, consulting services, and a global partner network that reaches over 35 countries and 350 cities.